juliepinole/eth/README.md

 ## README for Project 1

+> [!IMPORTANT]
-The README for Project 1 is [here](https://github.com/juliepinole/eth/tree/main/healthcare) in the Healthcare subfolder.
+> The README for Project 1 is [here](https://github.com/juliepinole/eth/tree/main/healthcare) in the Healthcare subfolder.